seanbreckenridge/bgproc/README.md

 ---

-If you want to save logs somewhere else, you can set the `BGPROC_LOGFILE` variable to a different location.
+If you want to save logs somewhere else, you can set the `BGPROC_LOGFILE` environment variable to a different location.
 Defaults to saving temporary logs at `/tmp/bgproc.log`

 Logs are very basic, just saves the timestamp and the message passed (see the `printlog` function), like: